otterize/helm-charts/otterize-kubernetes/README.md

 ## Credentials operator parameters

 All configurable parameters of the credentials operator can be configured under the alias `credentialsOperator`.
-Further information about network mapper parameters can be found [in the network mapper's chart](https://github.com/otterize/helm-charts/tree/main/credentials-operator).
+Further information about network mapper parameters can be found [in the credentials operator's chart](https://github.com/otterize/helm-charts/tree/main/credentials-operator).

 ## Resource configuration